valsamovich/cs.github.io/docs/how/how-to-api.md

-# How to design API?
+# How to design an API?

 In computer programming, an **application programming interface** (API) is a set of routines, protocols, and tools for building software applications.
 An **API** expresses a software component in terms of its operations, inputs, outputs, and underlying types.
 An **API** represents a contract between you and those who Consume your data.
 Documentations is big part of it.
 Here’s a few of the important terms for api design: